Screenly/Anthias/README.md

     cd ~/screenly
     git pull

-Once done, simply restart Screenly.
-If you prefer not not restart the computer, you might get away with (depending on the update):
+Once done, simply restart the computer.
+If you prefer not to reboot, you might get away with (depending on the update):

     pkill -f "viewer.py"